Welcome to the HealthDWG web

 ) and invitation for members of the Health DWG to participate.
 At the meeting, a motion was successful, to motion the OGC TC to approve the nomination of a co-chair for the Health DWG.
 Participants discussed at a high-level some of the possible driving scenarios / areas of mutual need (interoperability) that could become the focus of our activities this year, or for future requests for sponsors and interoperability projects/demonstrations.
 Action items were recorded, including the need to advance cross-SDO activities (e.g. with HL7) and collaboration with other key programs/organizations, and populate this listserve with 'wish-list' items (by Health DWG members).

-The most recent OGC Health Domain Working Group was held on June 10, 2014,
+The OGC Health Domain Working Group met on June 10, 2014,

 1) Welcome Statement